PsychOps/Varumox/README.md

-# Modraxis
+# Varumox

-The website and API for Modraxis Marketplace - quality plugins, at no cost.
+The website and API for Varumox Marketplace - quality plugins, at no cost.
 **Coming soon.**